The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 English

-Stephen Shorofsky is an Internal Medicine provider in Baltimore, Maryland.
+Stephen Shorofsky is an Internal Medicine provider practicing medicine in Baltimore, Maryland.
 Dr. Shorofsky is rated as an Elite provider by MediFind in the treatment of Arrhythmias.
-His top areas of expertise are Arrhythmias, Ventricular Tachycardia, Paroxysmal Supraventricular Tachycardia (PSVT), Cardiac Ablation, and Pacemaker Implantation.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Arrhythmias, Ventricular Tachycardia, Paroxysmal Supraventricular Tachycardia (PSVT), Cardiac Ablation, and Pacemaker Implantation.

 Distinguished in Arrhythmias